Colne and Trawden Light Railways

 Colne and Trawden Light Railway Tram No 3

-A motorman at the controls of Tramcar No 3 bound for Nelson — photo undated, but probably early Edwardian.
+A motorman at the controls of Tramcar No 3 bound for Nelson — photo undated, but probably early-to-mid Edwardian.
+The motorman is wearing a double-breasted greatcoat with high, fold-over collars.
 Photo courtesy of the Tramways and Light Railway Society.

 Colne and Trawden Light Railways Tramcar No 4

-A motorman and a conductor (seemingly in informal attire) pose with Tramcar No 4, along with an individual who may be an inspector — photo undated, but probably mid Edwardian.
-By this time, a switch had clearly been made to tensioned-crown peaked caps.
+A motorman and a conductor (in informal attire) pose with Tramcar No 4, along with an individual whose grade is unclear — photo undated, but probably mid Edwardian.
+By this time, a switch had been made to tensioned-crown peaked caps.
 With thanks to Jim Halsall.